create-softdev/softdev-program/modules/03-CLI/praxis/assets/zip-file-exercise/instructions.md

 10. In the directory 'jan'.
 There is a file of exactly 12 characters.
 Write down the first letter of the contents of the file.
 Do it _without_ navigating to the directory.
 11. Now delete the directory 'jan'.
-12. Navigate to the direcotry 'feb'.
+12. Navigate to the directory 'feb'.
 13. Delete all the files that contain the letter 'a'.
 14. You are left with one file.
 Write fown the text it contains.